Judge rules against Abrams group in voting rights lawsuit

 The issues that remained and which were discussed at length during the trial had to do with the “exact match” policy, the statewide voter registration list and the process for in-person cancellation of absentee ballots.
 Fair Fight alleged that the negative effects of these policies are disproportionately felt by people of color and new citizens and amount to violations of the U.S. Constitution and the Voting Rights Act of 1965.

-She reminded the judge of the testimony during the trial from voters who had trouble registering or casting their ballots, voters who shared their stories because they understood how important it was for the court to understand what they faced.
+She highlighted testimony from voters who had trouble registering or casting their ballots, voters who shared their stories because they wanted the court to understand what they faced.

-Josh Belinfante, a lawyer for state election officials, said Georgia’s elections are constitutional and do not violate the Voting Rights Act and that the allegations were a “very serious matter.”
-Georgia’s automatic voter registration policy and significant recent increases in African-American voter registration are not the signs of a state that is suppressing voters, he argued.
+Josh Belinfante, a lawyer for state election officials, said in his closing that Georgia’s elections are constitutional and don’t violate the Voting Rights Act.
+Georgia’s automatic voter registration policy and significant recent increases in African American voter registration are not the signs of a state that is suppressing voters, he argued.

-While Fair Fight collected stories from more than 3,000 voters, they found very few people who were unable to cast a ballot and none during the 2020 election, Belinfante noted.
-Instead, he said, the evidence showed that in many cases problems were resolved quickly once state officials were contacted.
+While Fair Fight collected stories from more than 3,000 voters, they found very few who were unable to cast a ballot and none during the 2020 election, Belinfante noted.
+Instead, he said, the evidence showed problems were generally resolved quickly once state officials were contacted.

 Fair Fight’s goal was to get Democrats elected and to make Georgia a blue state, and the organization used a false narrative of voter suppression to motivate people to turn out for its cause, Belinfante said.

-“You have to decide has the case matched the rhetoric,” Belinfante told Jones in his closing argument.
+“You have to decide has the case matched the rhetoric,” Belinfante told Jones.
 “The answer is no.”

-The plaintiffs argued that the state officials are responsible for training county election officials on the process for canceling absentee ballots.
-They alleged that training was inadequate and some training materials were incorrect, causing significant problems for voters who tried to vote in person after having requested an absentee ballot.
+The plaintiffs argued state officials provided inadequate training for county election officials on canceling absentee ballots, causing significant problems for voters who tried to vote in person after having requested an absentee ballot.

 The plaintiffs also challenged two aspects of the state’s “exact match” policy for voter registration applications.
 Plaintiffs say problems arise for voters if the information on their applications doesn’t exactly match that in driver’s license or Social Security databases or if new U.S. citizens’ information hasn’t been updated in the driver’s license database.